splunk-soar-connectors/.github/profile/README.md

 ## Legal and License

-All SOAR Apps in this repository are licensed under the Apache 2.0 license.
+All SOAR Apps in this GitHub organization are licensed under the Apache 2.0 license.
 Please see [LICENSE](https://github.com/splunk-soar-apps/.github/blob/main/LICENSE) file and [CONTRIBUTING](https://github.com/splunk-soar-apps/.github/blob/main/.github/CONTRIBUTING.md) documentation for further details.

 Certain SOAR Apps may include third-party open source subcomponents with separate copyright notices and license.
 Your use of the source code for these subcomponents is subject to the terms and conditions of the corresponding license(s) contained in the respective subcomponent directory or source file(s).